eProsima/Integration-Service-docs/docs/newprotocol.rst

 -----------------------------

 We should add our own :ref:`Bridge Library` to allow *IS* instantiate our :ref:`ISWriter` and :ref:`ISReader`.
-In this case, and typically, there is no need to override the default :ref:`ISBridge` behaviour (and normally isn't recommended).
+In this case, and typically, there is no need to override the default :ref:`ISBridge` behavior (and normally isn't recommended).

 As we established before, the library will be named :class:`libprotocol.so`, so we will create a new